 You can use different chemicals as a binder; however, the most commonly used is dextrin, once the three individual components are combined water is added to the mix to form a smoother paste for ease of application and adhesion to the wire.

 It may interest you to know that certain types of dextrin can also be found in food, it’s often used for medicinal purposes.

 It’s quite a simple and automated task to construct the sparkler, unlike most fireworks.
 First, the metal wire is cut to length, depending on the type of sparkler, small, medium or large, this will vary.

 A machine then moves the pre-cut wires to the next area where the mixture of chemicals we have discussed above gets applied to the wire.
 The Application is a simple process of dipping the entire wire from one end to the other into vats of the pre-mixed chemicals then allowed to stand for a moment while the mixture dried and sets.

 They will be dipped multiple times to ensure the mixture is potent enough to achieve the desired effects.
-The sparklers will then stand where they will dry thoroughly for up to one week; this is to ensure the quality is excellent.
+The sparkler will then stand where it will dry thoroughly for up to one week; this is to ensure the quality is excellent.
 Next, they are packed up, branded and shipped off you the retailer and finally delivered parties, events and celebrations to be enjoyed by yourselves and your guests.